-- A. Confirm 120 volt power is going into converter. - B. Disconnect the 12+ wire from the master switch.

-C. Using a voltmeter check voltage output between heavy positive and negative wires coming out of converter.
+- A. Confirm 120 volt power is going into converter. - B. Disconnect the 12+ wire from the master switch. - C. Using a voltmeter check voltage output between heavy positive and negative wires coming out of converter.

-D. The voltage must be within 13.8 and 14.0 volts.
-(The meter of the tester should be calibrated periodically.)

-E. If converter is not within these voltages, replace it.
+- D. The voltage must be within 13.8 and 14.0 volts.
+(The meter of the tester should be calibrated periodically.) - E. If converter is not within these voltages, have it serviced by a qualified technician or replace it.